Taylor Fritz downs Alexander Zverev to reach first grand slam semi-final

 The 26-year-old American had lost all of his previous four last-eight matches at a grand slam but put that right on home soil by beating Alexander Zverev 7-6 (2) 3-6 6-4 7-6 (3) on Arthur Ashe.

-Fritz is flying the flag for the United States and has eyes on becoming the first men’s home champion in New York since Andy Roddick 21 years ago.
+Fritz is flying the flag for the United States and has his eyes set on becoming the first men’s home champion in New York since Andy Roddick 21 years ago.

-With Novak Djokovic going out in the third round, the section of the draw has opened up and Fritz will play either compatriot Frances Tiafoe or veteran Grigor Dimitrov in Friday’s semi-final.
+With Novak Djokovic going out in the third round, the section of the draw has opened up and Fritz will play either fellow compatriot Frances Tiafoe or veteran Bulgarian player Grigor Dimitrov in Friday’s semi-final.

 “I feel amazing, I have had a lot of looks at quarter-finals over the last few years and today just felt different,” he said.